minkphp/MinkBundle/README.md

     start_url:  http://your_app_local.url/app_test.php/
 ```

-## GoutteDriver
+## GoutteSession

 By default all Mink actions will be runed against Symfony2 test.client, which **will not** reboot
 kernel between requests.
 But what if you want to isolate your test suite from real application and,
 what's even more important, to isolate different requests and responses from each others.
 Then you
-need to use Goutte driver.
+need to use Goutte session.

 ### Add Goutte and Zend libraries to your vendors dir.